Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 ## Step 8 – Finalize VM Configuration After Reboot

-Log in again and run:
+Log in again and run the ansible playbook to configure all the services with infra server :

 ```bash
 cd /server-hub/build-almalinux-server/